SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 1. Push your work with the command `git push`.

-    The first time you push your work with this command, Git returns an error, but also includes the necessary command to proceed

-    provides a response with a `remote` copy of your branch is set up, and the work on your local branch is uploaded (pushed) to the remote branch.
+    The work on your local branch is uploaded (pushed) to the remote branch.
 Now, anyone who tries to access this branch can see the work you have done (that is, all the work that you have pushed so far).
 The first time that you push your updates, Git also offers to create a pull request (which you can do by clicking the provided link).
 Until your pull request is merged, you can continue pushing updates to it.

+1. Merge your work.

+    This is done with a pull request to the `develop` branch.
+Normally, you will have set up a pull request (PR) the first time that you pushed work from your branch.
+Someone needs to review your work and approve it.
+When the work is approved, you will be able to merge your work.
+When your work is merged, GitHub's web interface often offers the option to delete your branch.
+To avoid the repository getting cluttered with branches that are no longer needed, it is a good idea to delete your branch after your work has been merged.

 ------------------